C. Daniel Dawson

 Adama Delphine Fawundu – Director of Visual Arts Graduate Studies, Columbia University, Indigo Arts Alliance Board of Directors; Artist in Residence Committee Chair

-Henry Drewal, PhD – Evjue-Bascom Professor Emeritus of Art History, University of Wisconsin-Madison, Indigo Arts Alliance Circle of Advisors
+Henry John Drewal, PhD – Evjue-Bascom Professor Emeritus of Art History, University of Wisconsin-Madison, Indigo Arts Alliance Circle of Advisors

 Barbaro Martinez-Ruiz, PhD – Professor of Art History and Roy Sieber Chair of African Art History, Indiana University